 Rick Kaselj, MS

-If you are unable to watch or listen to the video interview, check out the transcript below.
+If you cannot watch or listen to the video interview, check out the transcript below.

 Hey!
 This is Rick Kaselj from exercisesforinjuries.com.
-Today I have another interview for you and what we’re going to do is we’re going to talk about calming the mind.
-And I will get Adam to introduce himself and then we’ll end up moving into the topic.
+Today I have another interview for you.
+We’re going to do we’re going to talk about calming the overactive mind.
+And I will get Adam to introduce himself, and then we’ll move into the topic.

 Awesome.
-And so maybe you can kind of share your story a little bit when it came to your journey on kind of calming the mind.
+And so maybe you can kind of share your story a little bit.
+It came to your journey on kind of calming the overactive mind.

 It’s like everyone will encounter death and taxes but everyone will also encounter injuries and pain. (laughing)

 Awesome.
-Now, we were talking before on what we would talk about in this interview and we came up with looking at the three steps to calm your mind and body.
+Now, we were talking before on what we would talk about in this interview and we came up with looking at the three steps to calming the overactive mind and body.
 Maybe we’ll kind of work through those steps and as you share those steps, we’ll also expand on them a little bit more.
 If people wanted to calm their mind and their body, what would be the first step?